-This is the last of the five clinical course for the FNP student which provides the opportunities to advance health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the life span under the supervision of a nationally certified health care provider preceptor.
+This is the last of the five clinical course for the FNP student which provides the opportunities to advanced health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
 The student is at an advanced level and will apply, analyze, and synthesize the management process to provide primary care for individuals across the lifespan while evaluating evidence-based practice guidelines.
 The student will manage individuals with more complex needs and comorbidities.

-NP717 FNP Comprehensive Exam and Certification Exam Review (1-0)
+NP717 FNP Final Comprehensive Review (1-0)